bsmth/content/files/en-us/learn/forms/ui_pseudo-classes/index.md

 It is worth noting that inputs whose data is in-range will also be matched by the `:valid` pseudo-class and inputs whose data is out-of-range will also be matched by the `:invalid` pseudo-class.
 So why have both?
 The issue is really one of semantics — out-of-range is a more specific type of invalid communication, so you might want to provide a different message for out-of-range inputs, which will be more helpful to users than just saying "invalid".
 You might even want to provide both.

 Let's look at an example that does exactly this.
-Our [out-of-range.html](https://mdn.github.io/learning-area/html/forms/pseudo-classes/out-of-range.html) demo (see also the [source code](https://github.com/mdn/learning-area/blob/main/html/forms/pseudo-classes/out-of-range.html)) builds on top of the previous example to provide out-of-range messages for the numeric inputs, as well as saying whether they are required.
+The following example builds on top of the previous example to provide out-of-range messages for the numeric inputs, as well as saying whether they are required.
 The numeric input looks like this:

 ```html